Don’t Pat Your Head to Death

 Don’t Forget The Basics

-If you have any medical or skin related problem the effects your scalp, please see a dermatologist or your physician before you try, and self-medicate.
+If you have any medical or skin-related problem that affects your scalp, please see a dermatologist or physician before you try, and self-medicate.

-Some conditions can cause a person’s scalp to be extremely sensitive which will lead to the main topic of this article.
-If you have any situation like the mentioned, please find another method of wearing extensions so that your scalp can breathe and repair.
+Some conditions can cause a person's scalp to be extremely sensitive, leading to this article's main topic.
+If you have any situation like previously mentioned, please find another method of wearing extensions so that your scalp can breathe and efficiently heal.

 See a dermatologist if the itching persists to no avail after you have exhausted all options.
-Oil is your friend but never uses too much because dirt will become your best friend and then your scalp is dirty and irritated.
+Oil is your friend, but never use it too frequently or in large amounts because dirt will become your best friend, and your scalp will have buildup and become irritated.

-I hope this helped and comment below with any other helpful tools or tips you have and let us know if any of the above has been of great use.
+I hope this helped; comment below with any other helpful tools or tips you have, and let us know if any of the above has been of great use.